bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 Energy from the random motion of particles.
 This energy can cause molecules to expand or change phase, performing work in processes like steam engines, where heat converts to mechanical work.

 Is thermal energy appear in the context of electronics?
+Yes.

 4. Chemical Energy: